PierreSenellart/provsql/doc/TODO/safe-query-followups.md

 ### TID / BID propagation follow-ups

-The TID / BID propagation roadmap shipped in full on the `safe_queries` branch with one exception, deliberately deferred for the tradeoff described below.
+One item from the TID / BID propagation roadmap remains, deliberately deferred for the tradeoff described below.

-- **`UNION ALL` of compatible BID legs (was "Slice E").**  The classifier reports OPAQUE on a `UNION ALL` whose legs are BID under the same block-key column at the same target-list position, and the CTAS lineage hook propagates that as no metadata recorded
+- **`UNION ALL` of compatible BID legs.**  The classifier reports OPAQUE on a `UNION ALL` whose legs are BID under the same block-key column at the same target-list position, and the CTAS lineage hook propagates that as no metadata recorded